worthychukwuemeka/Centralized-DBMS/README.md

 # Centralized Database Management System

 This project implements a Centralized Database Management System using Java Swing for the graphical user interface (GUI) and CSV files for data storage.
 The system allows administrators to register new users, view past records, and manage user profiles.
-Citizens can view their own profiles.

 ## Features